kyma-project/test-infra/development/README.md

   ├── update-plugins.sh        # This script updates the new configuration of the "plugins.yaml" file on a cluster.
   ├── validate-config.sh       # This script runs the "Checker" application and checks the uniqueness of jobs names.
   ├── validate-scripts.sh      # This script performs a static analysis of bash scripts in the "test-infra" repository.
-  ├── clusters-cleanup.sh      # This script invokes the tool for cleaning orphaned clusters created by the "kyma-gke-integration" job.
-  ├── vms-cleanup.sh           # This script invokes the tool for cleaning orphaned VM instances created by the "kyma-gke-integration" job.
-  ├── disks-cleanup.sh         # This script invokes the tool for cleaning orphaned disks created by the "kyma-gke-integration" job.
-  ├── loadbalancer-cleanup.sh  # This script invokes the tool for cleaning orphaned load balancers created by the "kyma-gke-integration" job.
-  ├── firewall-cleanup.sh      # This script invokes the tool for cleaning orphaned firewall rules.
   ├── resources-cleanup.sh     # This script is a generic resource cleanup tool launcher.
   └── jobguard                 # This folder contains the jobguard tool source code.
 It's used to control dependencies between running jobs.